top of page

 The Academy of Population Health Pharmacy's Expert-led SDOH Training

 What sets the Academy of Population Health Pharmacy (aPHP) apart?
 Its strength lies in a solid foundation.
-Every educational resource is developed by Dr. La Kesha Y. Farmer, a board-certified pharmacist with managerial expertise and lived experience addressing health disparities in both clinical and community settings.
+Every educational resource is developed by Dr. Farmer, a board-certified pharmacist with managerial expertise and lived experience addressing health disparities in both clinical and community settings.

-As a clinical pharmacy subject matter expert in social determinants of health (SDOH), Dr. Farmer brings cultural fluency and applied insight to each training module, ensuring content delivers real-world strategy and lasting relevance.
+As a clinical pharmacy subject matter expert in social determinants of health (SDOH), Dr. Farmer brings cultural fluency and applied insight to each training module, ensuring that the content delivers real-world strategies and lasting relevance.

-aPHP was created to bridge a critical training gap in pharmacy.
+aPHP was created to bridge a critical training gap in the pharmacy field.
 Pharmacists across all care settings are increasingly expected to address SDOH through patient-centered, equity-driven practices.
 Yet the COVID-19 pandemic exposed a challenge: while pharmacists were called upon to respond to SDOH, many lacked the formal training or lived experience needed to act effectively.

-While tasked with supporting patients facing barriers related to housing, transportation, food access, and systemic inequities, most pharmacists lacked the tools or frameworks needed to respond effectively. aPHP is changing that, equipping pharmacists with training that turns awareness into action.
+While tasked with supporting patients facing barriers related to housing, transportation, food access, and systemic inequities, most pharmacists lacked the necessary tools and frameworks to respond effectively to these challenges. aPHP is changing that, equipping pharmacists with training that turns awareness into action.

 aPHP equips pharmacist managers and clinical teams to translate awareness into action.
 From embedding SDOH screening tools to leading equity-driven workflow redesigns, pharmacy professionals gain the structure and knowledge to transform care delivery.